Everything you need to know for a fun, safe float on the lower Madison River.

 - Tubes: Can’t really go tubin’ without them.

 - Rope: Better than feet for keeping your group together and small children nearby.

 - Cooler: It gets hot out there, so make sure you have some beverages — and that the containers wind up in the garabage, not the river.

 - Towels and Dry Clothes: You know those afternoon thundershowers, where the temperature drops 20 degrees in five minutes?
 Enough said.

 - Snacks: Always snacks.
 Snacks on snacks on snacks.

 The next hurdle is finding tubes to float in.
 Several local retailers offer them for rent; here are our favorites:

 - Big Boys Toys: With a ton of variety and sturdy tubes, this Four Corners stop is a great place to gear up.

-- Montana Whitewater Rafting: New to the tubing world, the old hand at rafting brings some new surprises—like a $17 deal on a tube and a ride to the river.
+- Montana Whitewater Rafting: New to the tubing world, the old hand at rafting brings some new surprises.

 - ASMSU: Check out MSU’s outdoor rental shop for deals on tubes.